CSC207-2022F-UofT/course-project-group-122/README.md

 use cases manually, and we have ensured that all functionalities are working as expected.
 However, the unimplemented JUnit tests for the use case are primarily due to the time constraint as the lack of team members.
 The unimplemented use case tests should not be detrimental to the functionality of the system.
 We have prioritized the implementation of tests on more upstream and critical classes.
+Classes that are not tested are now identified as issues in the repository.

+#### Code Coverage
+The following is the code coverage of the tests:
+ - Entity Classes: 100%

+    The following classes are not tested:

+ - Use Case Classes: %

+    The following classes are not tested: